yt-dlp/yt-dlp/README.md

                                      be regex) or "all" separated by commas.
                                      (Eg: --sub-langs "en.*,ja") You can prefix
                                      the language code with a "-" to exempt it from the requested languages.
-(Eg: --sub-
+(Eg:
-                                     langs all,-live_chat) Use --list-subs for a
+                                     --sub-langs all,-live_chat) Use --list-subs
-                                     list of available language tags
+                                     for a list of available language tags

 ## Authentication Options:
     -u, --username USERNAME          Login with this account ID